• Skip to primary navigation

 Health benefits

-Did you know that barley played a vital role in the health of human migration from Africa to Asia?
-Barley and its extracts have 30 components which help fight over 20 chronic diseases.
-In fact, it has the highest antioxidant properties among cereal crops!
+2. Reduces risk of diseases: Did you know that barley played a vital role in the health of human migration from Africa to Asia?
+Scientific research has shown that barley and its extracts have 30 components which help fight over 20 chronic diseases.

 Note: I am not a qualified medical professional and this is not meant as diet/ health/ medical advice!